 Confidential and private support options provide space to discuss the situation and options without filing an official report with the university.
 This is a good option if you do not know how to label your experience, do not know if it falls under Title IX, or if you are only interested in emotional support or medical assistance without pursuing an investigation.

 Confidential resources are confidential by federal and state law.
-These services will not share any identifiable information with Title IX, the police, parents, or anyone else without permission first, except in cases where there is concern of imminent harm to yourself, someone else, or the campus community.
+These services will not share any identifiable information with the Title IX Office, the police, parents, or anyone else without permission first, except in cases where there is concern of imminent harm to yourself, someone else, or the campus community.
 For more information about confidential resources, visit the Campus Resources page.

 Even if a resource is not confidential, all student information will be handled in accordance with the regulations established by FERPA and maintained on a need-to-know basis.